dentarg/auth0-blog/_posts/2018-02-06-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-2.markdown

 }
 ```

-In the production environment, we should adopt a different approach, such as put the two applications under the same domain o enabling [CORS](https://auth0.com/docs/cross-origin-authentication) or using a reverse proxy.
+In the production environment, you should adopt a different approach, such as put the two applications under the same domain, by enabling [CORS](https://auth0.com/docs/cross-origin-authentication), or by using a reverse proxy.

 Even with this change, you are still unable to get the data from the Web API because it is protected and we need to provide an access token.
-So, let's integrate once again the *AuthService* class by adding a method that returns the access token associated with the current session:
+So, enhance the *AuthService* class by adding a method that returns the access token associated with the current session:

 ```javascript
 export default class AuthService {